VaxU

 Problem

-Although COVID-19 vaccines are widely available in the United States, low COVID-19 vaccination rates and high vaccine hesitancy remained prevalent amongst Atlanta-area college-age adults.
-These circumstances presented an opportunity to engage in the process of research and design to best understand and provide for the immediate assets and needs of local COVID-19 vaccine-hesitant university students.
+Although COVID-19 vaccines are widely available in the United States, low COVID-19 vaccination rates and high hesitancy remained amongst Atlanta-area college-aged adults.
+These circumstances presented an opportunity to engage in the process of research and design to understand and provide for the assets and needs of local COVID-19 vaccine-hesitant students.

 Solution